lbako801/thoughtHIVE/README.md

 # API Demo
 For a short demo of the thoughtHIVE API, watch [this video.]()

+# Author
+thoughtHIVE API was developed by [Loren Bako (me)](https://github.com/lbako801).

+If you have any questions or feedback, please contact me at loren@lorenbako.com or visit my website at [lorenbako.com](https://lorenbako.com).

+Thank you for using thoughtHIVE🐝!
 # Contributing
 If you'd like to contribute to the ThoughtHive API, feel free to open a pull request with your changes.
 Please make sure to include tests for any new functionality, and make sure all existing tests pass before submitting your changes.